HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

    `FINAL_DRY_RUN_PERFORMANCE_PATH` into the child process unless you override them via `--env`.
 Metadata, objectives, attendees, notes (including `--notes-file`) flow into the generated review brief.
+   The runtime now mirrors these extras onto the canonical `DECISION_DIARY_PATH` / `PERFORMANCE_METRICS_PATH` keys during `SystemConfig` construction and installs a supervised performance writer when `FINAL_DRY_RUN_PERFORMANCE_PATH` is present, so decision diary consumers and the auto-generated performance snapshot stay aligned without extra wiring.
 3. When you need to reuse an existing directory or integrate with external wrappers you can still call the harness CLI directly—available both through the repo utility script and the consolidated EMP CLI: